Kevin Sinfield: Charity fundraising

 In September 2022, Sinfield announced his third fundraiser, in which he would run seven ultramarathons in seven consecutive days, beginning at Murrayfield Stadium in Edinburgh and concluding at Old Trafford in Manchester, the final run concluding during the final of the Rugby League World Cup.
 In addition to Burrow, Sinfield said he was now also fundraising in honour of former rugby union player Doddie Weir, and former footballer Stephen Darby, both diagnosed with MND.

-For the fifth challenge, Kevin Sinfield is nearing his £777,777 fundraising target in his latest endurance challenge, "Running Home for Christmas."
-This week-long event involves running at least seven 7km blocks daily for seven consecutive days.
+For the fifth challenge, Sinfield is nearing his £777,777 fundraising target in his latest endurance challenge, "Running Home for Christmas."
+This week-long event involves running at least seven 7 km blocks daily for seven consecutive days.
 The challenge, which started in Liverpool and visited several UK cities, concludes with a final stage from Old Trafford to Saddleworth.
 As of the sixth stage, the total raised stood at over £728,000, adding to the nearly £10 million Sinfield has already raised for MND-related causes through his previous four challenges.

+Rob Burrow died from complications of MND in 2024.
+Sinfield continued his fundraising in Burrow's memory, and in December 2025 completed a sixth challenge, "7 in 7: Together", running seven ultramarathons over seven consecutive days.
+By June 2026, his cumulative fundraising for MND-related causes across all of his challenges had passed £11 million.